Hibiscus Tea

 How to dry your own hibiscus flowers to use for tea later?

-If you have a hibiscus bush in your garden as I do, you can dry the flowers and store them to use later to make hibiscus flower tea.
+If you have a hibiscus bush in your garden, as I do, you can dry the flowers and store them for later use to make hibiscus flower tea.

 To dry the flowers, remove the stem and stamen.
 Keep the calyx intact.